Sjors/dao-challenge-blog/source/_posts/challenge-9.md

 	  }
 	}

-The users DAO account is responsible for creating a sell order.
+The user's DAO account is responsible for creating a sell order.
 Tokens are moved into the order, which prevents the user from selling more tokens than they own.
-It also means a user won't be able to vote using these tokens, once a voting feature is implemented.
+It also means that once a voting feature is implemented, a user won't be able to vote using these tokens:

 	contract DaoAccount {
 	  function placeSellOrder(uint256 tokens, uint256 price) noEther onlyDaoChallenge returns (SellOrder) {